The coarse Baum-Connes conjecture for certain relative expanders: Introduction

 The paper is organized as follows.
-In Section 2, we briefly review all the examples of relative expanders and group extensions constructed by G. Arzhantseva and R. Tessera, and a special box space of free group discovered by T. Delabie and A. Khukhro, which do not coarsely embed into Hilbert spaces and yet do not contain a weakly embedded expander.
-We in particular indicate that all these examples has the "A-by-CE" structure.
-In Section 3, we recall the concept of the Roe algebras, localization algebras, and the coarse Baum-Connes conjecture.
-In Section 4, we introduce uniformly twisted Roe algebras and uniformly twisted localization algebras for the extension groups with coefficients coming from the coarse embedding of the quotient groups into Hilbert space, and prove that the twisted coarse Baum-Connes conjecture for the sequence of extensions.
-In Section 5, we introduce a version of the geometric analogue of the infinite-dimensional Bott periodicity of Higson-Kasparov-Trout to complete the proof.
+In Section 2, we briefly review all the examples of relative expanders constructed by G. Arzhantseva and R. Tessera, and a special box space of free group discovered by T. Delabie and A. Khukhro, which do not coarsely embed into Hilbert spaces and yet do not contain a weakly embedded expander.
+We indicate that all these examples have the "A-by-CE" structure.
+In Section 3, we recall the concepts of the Roe algebras, localization algebras, and the coarse Baum--Connes conjecture.
+In Section 4, we first introduce the twisted Roe algebras and twisted localization algebras for the sequence of extension groups with coefficients coming from the coarse embedding of the quotient groups into Hilbert space, then we introduce the index maps which are used to reduce coarse Baum--Connes conjecture to the twisted coarse Baum--Connes conjecture.
+In Section 5, we prove the twisted coarse Baum--Connes conjecture for the sequence of extensions.
+In Section 6, we complete the proof of the main result.

-As a comparison, we mention that "CE-by-A" implies "CE".
-This was proved by M. Dadalart and E. Guentner in \cite{Dadarlat-Guentner 2003} for a single short exact sequence of groups, and by A. Khukhro \cite{Khukhro2012} for a sequence of extensions of finite groups with uniformly finite generating subsets.
-So the following question is natural: